zhanglab/psamm/docs/commands.rst

     CONC	co2_c[c]	9.999e-06	9.999e-05
     CONC	2pg_c[c]	9.999e-06	0.0127

-Single Soluton Simulations
+Single Solution Simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The TMFA simulations can also be run to produce single, arbitrary solutions instead of doing the variability analysis.
 This can be run to produce a single solution using just the TMFA constraints ``fba``, by doing an additional L1 minimization of the fluxes ``l1min``, or to produce a random solution from the solution space ``random``.
-(NOTE: the random solution is experimental and is not gaurenteed to be completely random).
+(NOTE: the random solution is experimental and is not guaranteed to be completely random).

 .. code-block:: shell